Headless CMS: The guide to your headless content management system

 • Developers should be familiar with scripting language

-• CMS is designed for developers, without developers implementation is very difficult
+• The CMS was designed for developers, without developers the implementation is very difficult

 Contentful

-This headless CMS focuses mainly on content and backend and is an API-first platform that allows to manage and create digital content.
-The company has a headquarters in Berlin, among other locations.
+This headless CMS focuses primarily on content and backend and is an API-first platform that allows you to manage and create digital content.
+The company is based in Berlin, among other places.

 • Suitable for beginners

-• Developers have the ability to manage content through APIs and use their preferred programming language
+• Developers can manage content via APIs and use their preferred programming language

 • Content can also be created in a web app

-• Content is easily discoverable, accessible and can be reused.
-It then doesn't matter what it is or where it is to be published
+• Content is easy to find, accessible and can be reused.
+It doesn't matter what it is and where it is to be published

-• Customized interfaces, for example for Dropbox integration, etc.
+• Customized interfaces, for example for the integration of Dropbox etc.

 • Role-based access management